Healthy students are better learners

 - An open wound that cannot be covered

 Chronic Health Conditions

 Does your child have a chronic health condition we should know about?

-Please submit the appropriate forms to notify us of your child's needs Once completed, return the forms to the health staff.
+Please submit the appropriate forms below to notify us of your child's needs.
+Once completed, return the forms to the health staff.
 We will work with you to develop a plan to keep your child healthy at school.
 Forms are required to be updated each year.

 Students must have documentation of their immunization status for certain diseases in order to attend school, as required by state law.

 Feeling sick.
 Stay home.
 This will help spread contagious illnesses, including COVID-19, and keep our kids learning in school.

 What to do if your child tests positive for COVID-19

 Send an email to the school's Health Office AND the child's teacher(s) to notify them that your child has tested positive for COVID-19.Find contact information for your school's health and attendance offices

 Report your child's absence from school to the school Attendance Office.
 NOTE: You only need to submit the absence once for the entire time your child is out due to COVID.